Email Spoofing Attacks in 2023

 How to Know if You’re Being Spoofed

 First, we recommend using tools that receive DMARC reports and gain full visibility into your domain traffic or at least make a private email address dedicated to receiving reports.
 But remember, that they come in an XML format, created to be read by machines, not humans.
-That is why third-party tools, like GlockApps DMARC Analyzer, are so much better.
+That is why tools, like GlockApps DMARC Analyzer, are so much better.
 Apart from storing thousands of reports, they translate them in a comprehensive human-friendly format and send you notifications if something goes wrong.

 Start using our DMARC Analyzer right now with 10,000 free monthly DMARC messages and unlimited domains.
 We’ll help you with our support team, guides, and in-depth analytics.